FBAR

 How do I file this information?

-Do I have to file both Form 8938 and Form 114, Report of foreign bank and financial accounts (FBAR)?The filing of Form 8938 does not relieve you of the requirement to file the FBAR if you are otherwise required to do so, and vice-versa.
-Depending on your situation, you may be required to file Form 8938 or the FBAR or both forms, and certain foreign accounts may be required to be reported on both forms.
+Filing Form 8938 does not eliminate the requirement to file the FBAR if you are otherwise obligated to do so, and vice versa.
+Depending on your specific situation, you may need to file one or both forms.
+Certain foreign accounts may need to be reported on both forms.

 Back to FAQs